withaarzoo/Animated-Pencil-Paper-Checkbox/README.md

 # Pencil and Paper Checkbox

 This project consists of HTML, CSS, and JavaScript code to create a unique pencil and paper checkbox effect.
-The checkbox design mimics the appearance of a checkbox being filled in with a pencil, followed by the appearance of lines drawn on paper.
+The checkbox design mimics the appearance of a checkbox being filled in with a pencil, followed by the appearance of lines drawn on paper .

 ## Preview
 ![preview](https://github.com/withaarzoo/Animated-Pencil-Paper-Checkbox/assets/59678435/40ea6f7e-f248-49c2-915b-d2deb549fd61)